Tech Time! Here Is How To Take Your Technology To The Next Level

 - Top Torrents For 2024

-Tech is always changing tremendously and you must stay on top of the latest developments.
-If there is one thing I have delved more deeply into during the last 24 months, it is practical virtual reality.
-Once Mark Zuckerberg announced the shift of Facebook’s name to Meta and the upcoming growth of the Metaverse, it’s something all businesses should pay attention to.
+Tech is always changing tremendously and you must stay on top of the latest developments in the 2024 digital economy.
+If there is one thing I have delved more deeply into during the last 24 months, it is practical virtual reality and anticipate the metaverses in 2024.
+Once Mark Zuckerberg announced the shift of Facebook’s name to Meta and the upcoming growth of the Metaverse, it is something all businesses should pay attention to long-term.
 A while back I purchased an Oculus Quest headset a when it was the first VR headset that didn’t need a computer to power it, and I played with it a bit when I first got it, then put it away as other things caught my interest.
-Now fast forward to about 2 years ago when the world first shut down for the pandemic, and I dusted it off.
+Now fast forward to about over 3 years ago when the world first shut down for the global health crisis, and I dusted it off.
 I played around with the entertainment for a bit, but found two applications that were incredible for users.

 The first was YouTube VR, the ability to see videos made with 360 degree cameras.
 From riding roller coasters to doing a spacewalk to going on safari in Africa with a lion pride, there were all kinds of interesting virtual experiences to be had, some of which I simply don’t plan to do, like skydiving or going on a wing-suit ride.
-But the second experience, the killer app for me, is an app called Wander.
+But the second experience, the newest app for me, is an app called Wander.
 Wander is simply Google Street View in VR.
 Any place Google Street View has data is a place you can go, and I spend at least 15 minutes a day in the app, sometimes much more.
-One of my favorite games to play is to turn off the in-app map, hit Random Location, and then try to figure out what country I’ve been dropped into using the contextual clues around me, like this: A place on Earth I was dropped off Take a guess without Googling where this might be.
+One of my favorite games to play is to turn off the in-app map, hit Random Location, and then try to figure out what country I have been dropped into using the contextual clues around me, like this: A place on Earth I was dropped off Take a guess without Googling where this might be.